 The third branch of government is the executive branch – the president.
 People may expect the leader of the free world to have the final say and dictate much of what goes on in government.
 Many voters are often disappointed when presidents don’t act on key election pledges or appear to go against their promises.

 This level of inaction is often down to the influence of the other branches of government and the need for cross-party support on major issues.
 The president can’t pass a self-serving law that goes against the rights of the people or is unconstitutional.
-The United States cannot declare war just because the President says so in a press conference.
+For example, the United States cannot declare war just because the president says so in a press conference.
 It is all about limiting the risk of abuse of power and keeping everyone in check.

 The president does have a lot of power and will sign in bills and direct agendas.
 They can also veto laws made by Congress, appoint judges to the courts of the judicial system, and give out presidential pardons.